Commercial Waste Collection Costs

 Bin weight limits

-Weight limits are in place to encourage companies to develop more pragmatic approaches to how they deal with waste.
-By placing limits on the amount of waste a company can send to landfill, it encourages recycling, reusing of materials, and the prevention of excess waste generation.
+Weight limits are in place for health and safety reasons and they also encourage companies to develop more pragmatic approaches to how they deal with waste.
+Weight limits on commercial bins also encourages thinking around ways to reduce waste and to recycle and reuse materials..

 Waste limits for each wheelie bin size for general waste are currently as follows: